Close

 How to fill 80D in Income Tax Return?

-• Under the e-File menu and go to the Income Tax Return link.
+• Under the e-file menu, go to the Income Tax Return link.

 • Select the Assessment Year, ITR Form Number, and Filing Type.

-• Opt for the ‘Prepare and Submit Online’ under the ‘Submission Mode’.
-Read the Instructions carefully and fill in all the form fields.
+• Read the instructions carefully and fill out all the form fields.

 • Choose the appropriate Verification option in the ‘Taxes Paid and Verification’ tab.